hongyanca/shell-script-utilities/sysprep-ubuntu/README.md

 The `ubuntu-init.sh` script is used for Ubuntu server initialization.
 It performs the following tasks:

-1. Setup user `ubuntu` to use `sudo` without password prompt
+1. Setup user `ubuntu` to use `sudo` without password prompt.
-2. Remove `/etc/motd`
+2. Remove `/etc/motd`.
-3. Turn off swap
+3. Turn off swap.
-4. Set timezone
+4. Set timezone.
-5. Add git-lfs and Docker repo
+5. Add git-lfs and Docker repo.
-6. Install common packages
+6. Install common packages.
-7. Install Ubuntu HWE kernel
+7. Install Ubuntu HWE kernel.

-8. Optionally prepair for K8S installation
+### prepare-k8s-install.sh

+The `prepare-k8s-install.sh` scrip is used for Kubernetes installation preparation.
+It performs the following tasks:

+1. Enable forwarding IPv4 and letting iptables see bridged traffic.
+2. Override the sandbox (pause) image from `registry.k8s.io/pause:3.6` to `registry.k8s.io/pause:3.9`.
+3. Use the `SystemdCgroup` driver in `/etc/containerd/config.toml` with `runc`.
+4. Discard the compressed layer data after unpacking.

 ### new-machine-id.sh